yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-quickstart/cloud-build-apps/_index.md

 {{< youtube id="uC0sJ_XPhCw" title="Create a sample application for YugabyteDB Managed" >}}

 Because the YugabyteDB YSQL API is PostgreSQL-compatible, and the YCQL API has roots in the Apache Cassandra CQL, YugabyteDB supports many third-party drivers.
-For details about supported client drivers (by programming language), see <a href="../../../reference/drivers/">Drivers</a>.
+For details about supported client drivers (by programming language), see [Drivers and ORMs](../../../drivers-orms/).

+{{< note title="Note" >}}

+To take advantage of smart driver load balancing features when connecting to clusters in YugabyteDB Managed, applications using smart drivers must be deployed in a VPC that has been peered with the cluster VPC.
+For information on VPC networking in YugabyteDB Managed, refer to [VPC network](../../cloud-basics/cloud-vpcs/).

+For applications that access the cluster from a non-peered network, use the upstream PostgreSQL driver instead; in this case, the cluster performs the load balancing.
+Applications that use smart drivers from non-peered networks fall back to the upstream driver behaviour automatically.

+{{< /note >}}

 For more advanced applications, including Spring and GraphQL examples, refer to [Example applications](../../cloud-examples/).